-Now, since you’re here on the website of the world’s only authentic American jukebox manufacturer, you’ll probably know a little about jukeboxes yourself – but we’ll give you a little breakdown anyway, just in case.
 The origins of the jukebox can be traced back to one Louis Glass and his business partner William S. Arnold.
 Back in 1889, this enterprising pair invented the first coin-operated phonograph, which made its debut in San Francisco.
 It made quite the first impression!
-As most jukebox enthusiasts know, there are several competing theories about where we first got the word ‘jukebox’, but one of the most popular theories says that they got their name from the juke houses or ‘jook joints’ that became popular in the early 1900s.
-Though not everyone approved, they were known as places where revelers could go and drink or dance all their troubles away.
+As most jukebox enthusiasts will know, there are differing opinions about how the jukebox got its name.
+One of the most popular theories is that the name came from the juke houses or ‘jook joints’ that became popular in the early 1900s.
+They were controversial establishments, where revelers would go and drink or dance all their troubles away.

-Cut to a few decades later in the 1950s, and the design of jukeboxes was fast evolving (thanks in no small part to the efforts of our founder, David C Rockola).
-They became a staple in diners across the States, where they became forever associated with the pioneering Rock and Roll era of music.
-This is when the Bubbler jukebox became a truly iconic design, and even today, people the world over love it for its timeless looks, flawless sound, and unique sense of nostalgia it often evokes.
-Today, it’s an enduring US cultural icon, symbolizing not just a bygone age, but also America’s legendary music history.
+Updated models of jukeboxes along with more readily available vinyl records led to widespread popularity.
+Fast forward to the 1950s and the design of jukeboxes was fast evolving, thanks in no small part to the efforts of our founder, David C Rockola.
+They became a staple in diners across the States, where they became forever associated with the pioneering Rock N' Roll era of music.
+This is when the Bubbler jukebox cemented its iconic status, and even today, people the world over love it for its timeless looks, flawless sound, and unique sense of nostalgia.
+It remains an enduring US cultural icon, symbolizing not just a bygone age, but also America’s legendary music history.
 And when it comes right down to it, that’s really what National Jukebox Day is all about.

-It doesn’t need to be anything grand or complex – you can celebrate simply by putting a few records on the nearest jukebox!
-If you’re lucky enough to have your own at home, we’ve put together the perfect playlist that we think you’ll like – chock full of 50s and 60s nostalgia!
+Why not celebrate simply by putting a record on the nearest jukebox.
+If you’re lucky enough to have one at home, we’ve put together a playlist that we hope you’ll like, full of 50s and 60s nostalgia.

 - Peggy Sue – Buddy Holly